 Want to nurture the value of respecting others?
 Grab these children’s books about respect, perfect for teaching your child how to interact with other kids and adults.

 Sometimes we parents have a warped view of what showing respect truly is.

-We think respect means that our kids do what we say, or that they don’t cause us trouble or embarrassment.
-Maybe we urge our kids to talk to others—even if they don’t want to—as a sign of respect.
-Or perhaps we want the kids to stop fighting with each other already.
+We think respect means that kids do what we say, or that they don’t cause us trouble or embarrassment.
+We urge them to talk to others—even if they don’t want to—as a sign of respect.
+Or we want them to stop fighting with each other already.

 But respect is simply treating others the way we’d want to be treated.

 They don’t disrespect us by not doing everything we say, or when they refuse to hug relatives they hardly know.
 And they certainly aren’t being disrespectful when they voice their opinions.

 Instead, they should learn that they can disagree with others, but to do so respectfully.

 Because respect is possible when we disagree with others—perhaps it’s even more necessary when we do.
 I want my kids to question what they’re told, to call us out on our mistakes, and to give their opinions.